Skip to content

 You recently wrote a great blog showing how businesses can take a key management approach to Article 17, which I thought was pretty cool.

 Yes, the right to erasure can be a real challenge.
 There are different ways of approaching it through traditional IT mechanisms, but here is the method that I would take.
 Since businesses are already deploying encryption, what if we assigned a unique encryption key to each data subject?
 In the event that a data processor or data controller needs to honor an erasure request, or no longer needs the data, all that needs to happen is the deletion of an encryption key.
 That effectively deletes the data that is encrypted with that key.
-In the security world, this known as cryptographic zeroization and is very effective, as well as covered by standards.
+In the security world, this is known as cryptographic zeroization and is very effective, as well as covered by standards.
 That not only removes the person’s data effectively from your online databases, but also every backup, which can be quite difficult for many companies to accomplish.
 Going forward, I think that this method is going to gain a lot more traction.

 CyberGuard Compliance | Cybersecurity Resource Download